 Liver Damage

-Damage to the liver, which can be very extensive and even fatal, is the second problem.
-Although the exact mechanism isn’t know yet, xylitol causes liver cells to die in some dogs.
+Damage to the liver, which can be very extensive and even fatal, is the second problem associated with ingestion of xylitol.
+Although the exact mechanism isn’t known yet, xylitol causes liver cells to die in some dogs.

 Researchers theorize that xylitol may decrease cellular energy (i.e. ATP) stores in the liver cells and/or that it may cause oxidative injury to liver cells.
 Whatever the exact process is, the end result is acute liver failure.